Queen of Demons: Other

 There may be some relationship to the writings of Robert William Chambers and the Cthulhu Mythos as there are frequent mentions of the Yellow King (p.
-31, 590, 607, etc.) as well giving the appellation “the Old Ones” (p.
+31, 590, 607, etc.) as well as giving the appellation “the Old Ones” (p.
 533) to the island-sized ammonites.
 Furthermore, one of the major cities is named Carcosa.

 Reviews

 The book has received a number of reviews: